ByteworksHomeLab/spring-ai-lab/README.md

 # Spring AI Lab

+Do you want to make your Java apps smarter?
+This lab will help.
+It shows you how to add cool AI features to your Java projects using the Spring framework.
+It's perfect for beginners who want to start using AI.

+It covers the following:
+• Simple Chatbots: Learn how to build basic chatbots that can talk to users using Spring Boot.
+• Smart Answers with AI: Discover how to create apps that give better answers by combining search with AI tools.
+• Vector Databases: Find out how to use special databases that help AI apps handle lots of information quickly.
+• AI Workflows: See how to set up workflows that let your apps do complex tasks on their own.

+By the end, you’ll have the skills and examples you need to start using AI in your Spring apps.
+Learn how to make your Java projects even more amazing with AI!

 ## Audience
 The audience or this project is Spring Framework application developers who are new to artificial intelligence.
 It is expected that you know your way around the Spring Framework, but we don't assume any AI experience.